Search

 Tips to sharing your data in a meaningful way

 Sharing your Middle Years Development Instrument (MDI) data with others is a necessary and critical step for catalyzing positive change to support the well-being and healthy development of all children.
-Indeed, through engaging in discussions about your MDI data with your colleagues and other stakeholders, you can help to raise awareness about the importance of child well-being and identify some of the factors that can either facilitate or hinder positive child development.
+Indeed, through engaging in discussions about your MDI data with your colleagues and other partners, you can help to raise awareness about the importance of child well-being and identify some of the factors that can either facilitate or hinder positive child development.
 Moreover, such discussions can help you in identifying both the strengths and challenges of children in your schools and community.

 Who will you share with?

 MDI reports provide valuable information on five dimensions of children’s lives inside and outside of school.
-These reports, therefore, are of interest to multiple stakeholders and can be a powerful tool in bringing together individuals from a variety of contexts, such as schools, community organizations, government, and health authorities.
-Together, these stakeholders can collectively engage in discussions about child well-being and identify ways to move from data to action.
+These reports, therefore, are of interest to multiple partners and can be a powerful tool in bringing together individuals from a variety of contexts, such as schools, community organizations, government, and health authorities.
+Together, these partners can collectively engage in discussions about child well-being and identify ways to move from data to action.
 For example, MDI data can stimulate dialogue among educators within a school, support collaboration among community agencies and other youth serving organizations, or support leadership in identifying system-wide or school district-wide priorities.

 Your audience is an important consideration as you plan to share your MDI data.
 You may be planning to share MDI data with different audiences, such as school staff, health workers, individuals from community organizations, and children.
 Below is a list of several of the audiences/agencies with whom you may consider sharing MDI data: